-First of all, a non-VM-aware guest will have no way of informing its Virtual Machine Monitor (VMM) which pages an I/O device might access, so the VMM must lock the entire guest in memory.
+First of all, a non-VM-aware guest has no way of informing its Virtual Machine Monitor (VMM) which pages an I/O device might access, so the VMM must lock the entire guest in memory.
 The VMM's I/O page tables for the guest should then simply map guest physical addresses to system physical addresses.
 If the VMM is running the guest under nested paging and is using host page tables built to be compatible with the IOMMU, then the IOMMU can directly share the host page tables for the guest.

-Often a single VM guest will have direct access to multiple I/O devices.
+Often a single VM guest has direct access to multiple I/O devices.
 By design, all I/O devices in the guest that need to see exactly the same I/O page translations can share a DomainID.
 If all the I/O devices belonging to a given VM guest are assigned to the same domain then the IOMMU can share translation cache entries among any of the guest's I/O devices.

-Finally, guest I/O throughput will probably be significantly enhanced if guest memory is allocated using large pages on the host system.
-Then the I/O page tables can similarly use large pages and the IOMMU will be more likely to avoid thrashing in its translation cache.
+Finally, guest I/O throughput is probably significantly enhanced when guest memory is allocated using large pages on the host system.
+Then the I/O page tables can similarly use large pages and the IOMMU is more likely to avoid thrashing in its translation cache.